colabottles/toddl/posts/an-event-apart-denver-2019-part-one.md

 ### The Day Before

-I got into Denver after seven hors of travel, and it had been thirty-two years since I had been here.
+I got into Denver after seven hours of travel, and it had been thirty-two years since I had been here.
 It was snowing, which I could have waited on but still I was traveling again.
 I got to do something I never thought I would ever do and that was attend the speaker meeting prior to the conference.

 I got a huge bear hug from my new friend Jason Ogle, the man behind the <a href="https://userdefenders.com">User Defenders Podcast</a>.
 One of my favorites, I highly suggest folks subscribe, listen, join the User Defenders community and <a href="https://patreon.com/userdefenders">become a patron on Patreon</a>.